LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

    | ?- imports_category(Object, Category).

-or, if we want to know the importation scope:
+or, if we also want to know the importation scope:

 .. code-block:: text